 Effect of operating conditions

 Under the premise of the basic calculation case, two sets of curves of bottom hole pressure and temperature with time were added, as shown in Figure 3.3 (a, b).
-Subsequently, the temperature profiles at the end of production under the newly added bottom hole conditions were calculated, and the results are shown in Figure 3.4.
+Subsequently, the temperature profiles at the end of production under the newly added bottom hole conditions are calculated, and the results are shown in Figure 3.4.
 It can be seen that the difference in temperature profile is mainly concentrated in the first 4m of the oil region.
 Although the difference is not significant, the slower the decrease in bottom hole parameters, the higher the corresponding temperature profile.
 The main reason for this difference is that the slowly decreasing bottom hole conditions can transfer more heat from the bottom of the well to the interior of the reservoir, resulting in a more sufficient heating effect for the crude oil.

 Base case, with assisted gas